sumsted/tiltedcontactsheet/README.md

 #Tilted Contact Sheet

-This was inspired by a photographer's work.
-This photographer had a jig that he'd use to take hundreds of photographs of a scene.
-In some sections of the scene he would rate the camera slightly.
+I saw a photographer setup this jig that allowed him to split a complete scene into separate frames.
+In some sections of the scene he would rotate the camera slightly.
 This distortion had an interesting effect on the image.
-Unfortunately, I cannot recall the artists name.
-I do remember that one of his images was of a castle.
+Unfortunately, I don't recall the artist's name.

-This code creates a similar effect by cutting up an image into frames, rotating some of the frames and then combining the frames to form a contact sheet.
+This code attempts to create a similar effect by cutting up an image into frames, rotating some of the frames and then combining the frames to form a contact sheet.

 original images are from https://unsplash.com